Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 1. Cracks, Holes, and Splits

 Cracks and holes are easy to spot but often ignored.
 You might see small cracks and think they are no big deal.
 The problem is that they grow fast, especially during heavy rain or when temperatures drop.
-Over time, these cracks let water leak out, leading to stains on your walls, ruined landscaping, and even foundation problems.
+Over time, these cracks allow water to leak out, leading to stains on your walls, damaged landscaping, and even foundation issues.

 At first, a tiny hole drips a little, but soon, you end up with a huge mess.
 It is the same with gutters.
 Once you start seeing cracks or splits along the seams or in corners, it usually means your system is wearing out.